Chapter 18:

 Some spice stuck to the corner of his mouth, and without thinking, I reached up and wiped it away with my thumb.

 There.
 All clean.
 Caleb is just but a boy.
 Not yet a man.
 What did I expect.
-Even two years senior me, he’s still innocent.
+Even two years senior me in age, he’s still innocent.
 Not meaning any offence in saying this, just the truth.
 He is just a cute virgin ma— boy.
 Just purely from the lack of experience, doesn’t know the hearts of ladies.
 I should’ve known better than to expect anything.
 Then again, men other than my father had been animals… How was I to know there’s people like Caleb out there?

 His entire body froze as I kept touching his face while I was deep in my thoughts.
 He went absolutely motionless.
-He stared at me like I’d just recited forbidden scripture.
+He stared at me like I’d just recited forbidden curses.
 I watched the realization dawn in his eyes as I pulled my hand back slowly.
 The oh, this is why Aika looked flustered earlier” look.
 The delayed understanding.
 The internal screaming.

 Oh, now you get it.
 I smirked smugly.
 Silly innocent priest.
 I swear.